PaladinStudiosBVs/Blender-Exporter/README.md

 When exporting to multiple folders is required, a collection per export path can be added (having a custom path defined).

+The `Reset Origin` bool will export every object within a collection at the world origin (0,0,0).

 <a name="requirements"/>

 # Requirements